Box Office: 'War for the Planet of the Apes' Tops 'Spider-Man: Homecoming' With $56.5 Million

 5 Min Read

-LOS ANGELES, July 16 (Variety.com) - "War for the Planet of the Apes" is officially the box office champ, during a weekend that demands a close look.
+LOS ANGELES (Variety.com) - "War for the Planet of the Apes" is officially the box office champ, during a weekend that demands a close look.

 Fox and Chernin Entertainment's latest "Apes" movie is coming in on the low end of expectations with $56.5 million from 4,022 locations.
 It was pegged at $60 million-$65 million earlier in the week, but is ending up about the same as 2011's "Rise of the Planet of the Apes," which kicked off the modern trilogy with $54.8 million during its opening weekend.
 2014's "Dawn of the Planet of the Apes" was a bigger hit with a $72.6 million domestic opening, when it hit theaters against the third weekend of "Transformers: Age of Extinction."